- Nicholas Pihl

 Stocks are pretty similar.
 One retiree might be liquidating part of their portfolio to pay for groceries, while another retiree might be selling the exact same stock to pay for a kitchen remodel.
 The first seller might be forced to take any price they can get, but the second one might be more stubborn about getting a good price.
 Maybe they'd sell at $40/share, but not at $30/share.
 Both these people are behaving reasonably for their situation.

 This is my main point: all investors are people.
 They have vacation homes to buy and dreams to secure, especially as they approach retirement.
 When the market goes up, they get that much closer to their goals.
 When the market falls, they see those goals recede in the distance.
+All of these people are making decisions day by day about whether to buy, or to sell.
+The "market price" is the result of these decisions.
+It will go to whatever level it needs to go to make a transaction happen, it doesn't care who the buyer or seller are.

 At those high prices, few buyers remain who are willing to pay up for that stock.
 Meanwhile, a larger number of sellers are enticed to sell at prices that are attractive for them.
 This imbalance pushes down the stock price until new buyers can be found.
 Sometimes, very few buyers are available, and the stock price drops quickly.